 9. Ragamuffin Cat

 The Ragamuffin is similar to a Ragdoll.
 However, they shouldn’t be confused with each other.
 The Ragamuffin cat is enormous and has a medium-length coat.
-Their silky coat is naturally tangle-free, so they require minimum grooming.
+Their silky coat is naturally tangle-free, so they require minimal grooming.

 They love their people and will follow you around.
 This breed was likely created by mixing various fluffy cats together.